Du Fu Thatched Cottage: History

 In 759 Du Fu moved to Chengdu, built a thatched hut near the Flower Rinsing Creek and lived there for four years.
-The "thatched hut" period was the peak of Du's creativity, during which he wrote 240 poems, among them "My Thatched Hut was torn apart by Autumn Wind" and "The Prime Minister of Shu".
+The "thatched hut" period was the peak of Du's creativity, during which he wrote 240 poems, among them "My Thatched Hut was torn apart by Autumn Gales" and "The Prime Minister of Shu".

 Du Fu Thatched Cottage is now a popular destination for Du enthusiasts around the world to pay tribute to the poet.

-Many rich families in ancient China have been donating money for decades to keep this cottage in its best state; being able to donate money was also a sign of wealth and power back then.
-The donator's name is usually carved on a wall next to the cottage, in order to thank them for this feat.
+Many rich families in ancient China donated money for decades to keep this cottage in its best state; being able to donate money was also a sign of wealth and power back then.
+The donator's name is usually carved on a wall next to the cottage, in order to thank them for this deed.
 One of the families known to donate money is a branch of the Zhang family, which ruled part of Hubei at the time.